BlueSpeedsterYT/sonic_strikers_source/readme.txt

-A disassembly of Sonic the Hedgehog 2 for the Sega Mega Drive/Genesis.
+The complete source code of Sonic The Hedgehog: STRIKERS, forked from a disassembly of Sonic the Hedgehog 2 for the Sega Mega Drive/Genesis.

 To build this, use build.bat if you're a Windows user, or build.sh otherwise.
 The built ROM will be called 's2built.bin'.